quietui/quiet/docs/docs/developers/contributing.md

 If you do not agree to license your contribution under these terms, do not make contributions to the project.
 Unless otherwise noted:

-- The project's source code is licensed under the AGPL license
+- The project's source code is licensed under the [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)
 - Code examples in the documentation are public domain
 - The website and documentation are copyrighted and may not be reproduced without prior written consent from the maintainer